barathvelmu/barathvelmu.github.io/README.md

 ## What is the goal of this project?
 I wanted to create an "electronic resume" for others to get to know me!
 I want my design and code to speak for me.
 In addition, this application adopts both a Single Page Application and mobile responsive design.
 Both concepts were new to me and I am happy I got to learn and experience them :)

+## To-do:

+1) Finsih Projects/Portfolio section
+2) Phone number comes as blue on Safari mobile page.
+See if can be fixed (e.g., diff color).
+3) When site is refreshed, it goes back to home page.
+Fix this.
+4) Custom alert when form is submitted would look nice.
+5) Add a favicon to website.
+6) Mobile projects "View Details" has too much space, fix in "responsive.css".
+7) Make gear palette have a colored background (e.g., home page color) and not transparent.

 ## Project Link:
 Please visit: https://barathvelmu.github.io